Loving Someone With Anxiety Or Anxious Tendencies: 8 Tips For Dating Someone With Anxiety

 Panic attacks can be very intense and very scary for the person experiencing them.
 Some of the common signs and symptoms of panic attacks include a rapid heart rate, sweating, trembling, tightness in the chest, chills, hot flashes, nausea, dizziness, headache, feeling of unreality, and more.
 If your partner has panic attacks, it may be helpful to have a conversation with them when they are feeling calm and relaxed about their experiences so you can be there to support them when one occurs, know what would be helpful in those moments, and perhaps even help to remove triggers.
 For instance, if your partner frequently feels dizzy during a panic attack, planning to escort them to a safe spot to sit down may be a helpful step.

-3. Be familiar with grounding techniques
+3. Get familiar with grounding techniques for anxiety disorder symptoms

 When discussing your partner's anxiety with them, you can also ask them what soothes them when they feel anxious.
 Since anxiety can be different for everyone, what works for one person may not work for someone else.
 If your partner experiences frequent panic attacks or intense bursts of anxiety, you can ask them what grounding techniques they use or need when they feel an attack coming on or when they are in the middle of one.